 - Decay under an existing crown will require it to be removed and replaced with a new crown after the decay is addressed.

-- Bruxism (teeth grinding) can cause fractures and cracks in the tooth enamel, usually leading to damage that requires a dental crown.
+- Gnashing your teeth can cause fractures and cracks in the tooth enamel, usually leading to damage that requires a cap.
 With poorly-fitting crowns, your bite may not feel right, and you might notice soreness in that area.
 Eventually, you may develop TMJ.

 - A faulty crown that is not replaced in time can cause significant wear on the opposing teeth.